By Courtney Cook

 I haven’t even roasted this year's twelve pound turkey yet, but I already know that the best thing about Thanksgiving 2020 will be the way it showcased an abundant, collective, human resilience.

-Courtney Cook is a writer based in Hartford, VT.
+Courtney Cook is a writer based in Wilder, VT.
 She has degrees from Dartmouth College and the University of Wollongong, Australia, taught English literature for ten years, and now works as a technical writer and marketing manager.
-She loves books, film, museums, and live music played in very small venues.
 You can read her writing at the Los Angeles Review of Books and in her weekly newsletter, Survival by Book.